xdrip-js/Lookout/README.md

 4. Click the "Menu" button, then `CGM` and `Sensor` ** New:** If you are using Dexcom G6, you can now enter the sensor code when you use the browser to start the sensor.
 5. Within 5 minutes the `State` should show as `Warmup`
-6. Click the "Home" screen (bottom left, person button), you will also see Warmup on the Home screen **(G5 or G6 Session Started Without Serial # only)**
+6. Click the "Home" screen (bottom left, person button), you will also see Warmup on the Home screen

+    **Following Steps G5 or G6 Session Started Without Serial # only**

 7. After 2 hours the state will change to `First calibration`
 8. Click the `Calibrate` button to enter the first calibration
 9. Enter the value from a finger stick and click `Save`
 10. Click the "Home" screen
 11. Click the `Calibrate` button to enter the second (you can wait for the state to change in 5 minutes, or enter it right after the first calibration)
 12. Enter the value from a second finger stick and click `Save`
 13. After 5 minutes the state will change to `OK` and calibrated BG values will be displayed.

-**G6:** Lookout normally moves from warmup to reporting BG levels - no calibration needed.
-It takes 10 - 15 minutes time to get there.
+**NOTE** No calibration is required when G6 started with Sensor Serial #.
+After the 2 hour warmup, the G6 begins reporting BG levels.

 **NOTE** There is a second button on the "Home" screen, `Start sensor 2 hours ago`, that can be used to send a start message backdated by 2 hours from the current time.
 This allows the user to pre-soak a sensor while the ongoing session continues.
 When the ongoing session ends, move the transmitter to the new sensor and use the `Start sensor 2 hours ago` button to start the new session.
-This will normally provide the user with a First calibration request within 5 to 10 minutes instead of 2 hours. (**For G6:** Lookout will move into logging the BGs, without need for calibration)
+This will normally provide the user with a First calibration request within 5 to 10 minutes instead of 2 hours or start reporting BG levels for a G6 started with a sensor serial #.

 **NOTE**: As always, closely monitor the sensor behavior and BGs.
 If you are using back-start with a sensor that has already been in use for a few days, there is a higher chance that the sensor readings are off than with a new sensor - act accordingly.
 Never forget that your APS system uses these BG values to make insulin dosing decisions.
 It is essential that the BGs are valid.
 When in doubt, take action, and don't loop with bad BGs readings!
 It can be educational to run two sensors/transmitters in parallel sometimes, to learn more about behaviors.